 - To do a deeper dive on the propositions, download the What is on My Ballot Slides from the September 14 workshop.

 - Recordings from the August 27 Getting Ready to Vote workshop and September 14 workshop and additional video resources can be found at the Key to Community YouTube channel.

 Find out more and sign up for updates on the project web page.

-This civic education and voter education project is led by Common Knowledge and Linda Sakamoto-Jahnke of Berkeley Public Library.
+This community education and voter education project is led by Common Knowledge and the learner leadership committee of the CLLS strategic planning team, Linda Sakamoto-Jahnke of Berkeley Public Library and Sabrina Rosengren of Placentia Library with additional help from literacy programs around the state.
 It is developed in partnership with adult learners in California’s library literacy programs.

 The Key to Community project is part of the Literacy Initiatives program which is supported in, in whole or in part, by the Institute of Museum and Library Services under the provisions of the Library Services and Technology Act, administered in California by the State Librarian.